rudolfstepan/x86_micro_kernel/README.md

   apt-get install dosfstools

 ## Create the image and run the emulation

-There are some build script available which must be executed
-- **make_image.sh**: creates the harddisk image
+use the attached Makefile to build and run

-- **build.sh**: compile all sources and creates the binaries and the bootable iso image
+- **make all** compile all sources and link them together
-- **run.sh**: start QEMU emulator and load the bootable iso image
+- **make run** start QEMU and run the compiled kernel

 Don´t forget also to set the script executable by
 ```code